5 Ways to Do With & Access Android Phone with Broken Screen

 Step 3: Reboot.

-Step 4: At this point, simply connect your Android device to your PC and the Android Control Screen will popup allowing you to control your device via your computer.
+Step 4: Simply connect your Android device to your PC, and the Android Control Screen will pop up allowing you to control your device via your computer.

-Both of the methods described above are very effective in allowing access to a device with a broken screen, but let’s be honest: the second option is a lot more complicated, and if you are not familiar with programming commands you might find yourself completely lost.
+The methods described above are very effective in allowing access to a device with a broken screen, but to be honest: the second option is a more complicated one, and if you are not familiar with programming commands, you might find yourself completely lost.

 What’s best for your lifestyle?
 Some of the most glaring differences include: